-Students in the Biological Sciences Department can gain career related experience by participating in clubs and organizations emphasizing career skills and connections.
+Students in the Biological Sciences Department can gain career-related experience by participating in clubs and organizations emphasizing career skills and connections.
 Current clubs associated with the Biological Sciences Department include:

 American Student Dental Association Pre-Dental Club

-The club educates and prepares students about the field of dentistry and various aspects of the dental profession.
 Our purpose as a club is to provide information to educate and prepare students about the field of dentistry and various aspects of the dental profession.
 Through the club, we make contacts with professionals in the area of San Luis Obispo County to create relationships and learn from people who are living our future.

 The club also provides the opportunity to give to our nearby communities through dental-related community service.
 Once we help you truly understand that dentistry is for you, we work as a support group to help each other get into dental school with as much ease as possible.
-We learn best from our peers who have done the exact same thing, so sharing our experiences and ideas knocks down all obstacles between us and our future as dentists.
+We learn best from our peers who have done the same thing, so sharing our experiences and ideas knocks down all obstacles between us and our future as dentists.